Adam Adli

-Adam Adli bin Abd Halim (آدم عدلي بن عبدالحليم; born 3 July 1989) is a Malaysian politician and student activist who has served as the Deputy Minister of Youth and Sports in the Unity Government administration under Prime Minister Anwar Ibrahim and Minister Hannah Yeoh Tseow Suan since December 2022 and the Member of Parliament (MP) for Hang Tuah Jaya since November 2022.
-He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
-He has served as the Deputy Youth Chief of PH since July 2022.
+Adam Adli bin Abd Halim (Jawi: آدم عدلي بن عبد الحليم; Born 3 July 1989) is a Malaysian politician and former student activist who has served as the Deputy Minister of Higher Education in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2025.
+He previously served as the Deputy Minister of Youth and Sports from 2023 to 2025.
+He has been the Member of Parliament for Hang Tuah Jaya since November 2022.

+Adam Adli is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
+He currently serves on the Central Leadership Council of PKR, is the party's Communications Director, and holds the position of Acting Chair of the PKR Melaka State Leadership Council (MPN).
 He also served as the 5th Youth Chief of PKR from July 2022 to May 2025.

 Early life and education

 Adli studied at the Sultan Idris Education University.
 On 9 January 2013, Adli was suspended for three semesters, which ended in September for allegedly tarnishing the university's name and disturbing public peace and safety.